 Accelerated LPN to RN Nursing Programs

 Learn about accelerated options that can help licensed practical nurses become registered nurses.
 Find out how these programs work as well as employment outlook and median salary data.
-Schools offering Nursing degrees can also be found in these popular choices.

 What Is an LPN to RN Program?

 Most Licensed Practical Nurse (LPN) to Registered Nurse (RN) programs lead to an associate's degree and take roughly one year to complete.
 These programs are designed for working LPNs; the curriculum consists of traditional courses and hands-on training through practicums or internships.
 Some of these programs are even offered online.
 However, online nursing programs often have on-campus lab requirements; you may also need to complete clinical practicums in your area.

 Admission requirements for both types of programs include a high school diploma or GED and a practical nursing license.
 Some schools require completion of a few general education courses prior to enrollment.
 A reference from a nursing professional who can attest to your abilities as an LPN may be necessary as well.

 |Program Length||Accelerated program can be completed in about one year|

 |Course Options||Nights and weekends available|